Equine herpesvirus type 1 (EHV-1)

 - Leave her halter and lead rope with her in isolation.

-- Wear gloves to pick up the foetus and placenta and put them in a strong plastic bag.
+- Use a disposable respirator and wear gloves to pick up the foetus and placenta and put them in a strong plastic bag.

 Anyone who has had contact with the aborted mare or the foetus or placenta should:

-- disinfect hands and boots with a good surface disinfectant, for example iodophors (Iovone Scrub), hexachlorophenes (Hibitane or other chlorhexidine disinfectant) or phenols (Polyphen Polyphenolic Microbiocide)
+- disinfect hands and boots with a good surface disinfectant, for example iodophors chlorhexidine or phenols

-- shower and change clothes.
-Washing and sun drying clothes will effectively kill the virus
+- shower and change personal clothing.
+Washing and sundrying clothes will effectively inactivate the virus

-- disinfect the vehicle used to transport the aborted mare to quarantine (inside and wheels) and anything that has come in contact with the foetus, foetal fluids or discharge from the mare.
+- disinfect vehicles and floats used to transport the aborted mare and anything that has come in contact with the foetus, foetal fluids or discharge from the mare.

 - keep the mare completely isolated

-- avoid entering the quarantine yard at all if possible or use a 5% formalin footbath outside the yard to disinfect footwear
+- avoid entering the contaminated area at all if possible or use a disinfectant footbath outside the area to disinfect footwear

 - provide the isolated mare with her own feed bin and other equipment, and do not use them for any other horse

-Disease introduction can be prevented and disease spread restricted by good management practices:
+Disease introduction can be prevented and disease spread restricted by good biosecurity and management practices:

 - Keep weanlings, yearlings and non-breeding stock in a separate part of the farm with their own facilities and staff.